 - Work through the task as you normally would

-- Pause the screenshot at each action and note down everything you do (“Open the Start menu.
+- Pause the screenshot at each action and note down everything you do in your Pages document (“Open the Start menu.
 All programs > Accessories > Paint”)

-- For actions that need more explanation, take a screenshot of the screencast and use it in the runbook
+- For actions that need more explanation, take a screenshot of the screencast and add it to the Process Street Page to use in the runbook

 - Repeat until the end of the screencast